St. John's Wort and Depression

 - Do not use St. John’s wort to replace conventional care or to postpone seeing a health care provider about a medical problem.
 If not adequately treated, depression can become severe.
 Consult a health care provider if you or someone you know may be depressed.

-- Keep in mind that dietary supplements can act in the same way as drugs.
-They can cause medical problems if not used correctly or if used in large amounts, and some may interact with medications you take.
+- Keep in mind that dietary supplements can cause medical problems if not used correctly or if used in large amounts, and some may interact with medications you take.
 Your health care provider can advise you.

 - Many dietary supplements have not been tested in pregnant women, nursing mothers, or children.
 Little safety information on St. John’s wort for pregnant women or children is available, so it is especially important to talk with health experts if you are pregnant or nursing or are considering giving a dietary supplement to a child.
 To learn more, see the NCCAM fact sheet Using Dietary Supplements Wisely.